William T. Gormley, Co-Director

 Emily Page completed her MPP degree in 2010.
 She received a B.A. from Georgetown and worked for the Urban Institute before joining the CROCUS team.
 She is currently a policy analyst at the Department of Labor.

 Amy Lowenstein Amy Lowenstein completed her Ph.D. in Developmental Psychology at Georgetown University in 2009.
 Her dissertation compared the effects of the Tulsa Public Schools pre-K program and the Tulsa Head Start program on social-emotional development.
 Amy received a B.A. in Psychology from Yale University in 2000 and an M.P.P. from Georgetown University in 2006.
 She is currently a Postdoctoral Fellow at New York University.

-Catherine Edwards completed her M.P.P. degree in 2009.
-She graduated from the University of Virginia in 2002 with a B.A. in Environmental Science and worked for five years with an environmental consulting firm in Washington, D.C., before enrolling at Georgetown.
-She is currently working for the Federal Bureau of Investigation (FBI) in Washington, D.C.
+Catherine Shaw is Environmental Protection program manager, the Federal Bureau of Investigation.
+She received an MPP from Georgetown and graduated from the University of Virginia with a BA in Environmental Science and worked for five years with an environmental consulting firm before enrolling at Georgetown.

 Emily Holcombe completed her MPP degree in 2010.
 She received a B.A. in sociology and policy studies from Rice University in 2006.
 She is currently a fiscal analyst at the Congressional Budget Office

 Angeles Gottheil received her B.A. from Georgetown University in May 2008.
 She lives in Yorba Linda, California, has two brothers, and loves to travel.

 Marie O'Hara completed her MPP in Public Policy at Georgetown in May 2009.
 She is currently working for Achieve, Inc. in Washington, D.C. on secondary education reform issues, including raising state academic standards, improving assessments, and strengthening accountability to prepare all high school students for college and career-ready work.